rxdu/jekyll_archive/resume/index.markdown

 <img src="/img/projects/basic_model_02.jpg" height="80"/>
 <img src="/img/projects/Picture1.jpg" height="80"/>
 -->
-- Developed the dynamics model of the aircraft and simulated its control in   Matlab
+- Developed the dynamics model of the aircraft and designed controller with Matlab simulation
+- Provided support to the undergraduate team of this project for improving the mechanical design of the aircraft, based on the theoretical analysis
-- Worked on image stitching with OpenCV to get panoramas from 3 cameras on the aircraft
+- Evaluated different image stitching techniques to get panoramas from cameras on the aircraft

 <!-- <p align="right"><a href="#TOP">Back To Top</a></p> -->